richchapler/AzureSolutionsDocumentation/curricula/SQL_SecurityCompliance.md

 ### Quiz

 1. What is the role of a firewall rule in Azure SQL Server?
-   A) It encrypts client connections
+   A) It restricts network access to specific IP ranges
    B) It assigns public IPs to databases
-   C) It restricts network access to specific IP ranges
+   C) It disables internal logging
-   D) It disables internal logging
+   D) It encrypts client connections

 2. What is the purpose of creating a Log Analytics workspace in this lab?
-   A) To host SQL databases
+   A) To run SQL queries across regions
-   B) To serve as the private DNS zone
+   B) To store and centralize audit logs
-   C) To store and centralize audit logs
+   C) To host SQL databases
-   D) To run SQL queries across regions
+   D) To serve as the private DNS zone

 3. Which Azure identity feature was used to assign a centralized administrator to the SQL Server?
-   A) SQL Server login
+   A) Managed Identity
-   B) Azure RBAC
+   B) SQL Server login
    C) Entra ID administrator
-   D) Managed Identity
+   D) Azure RBAC

 4. What happens when `Update-AzSqlServerAdvancedThreatProtectionSetting` is executed in the lab?
    A) TDE is enabled on all databases
    B) A vulnerability assessment is triggered
-   C) Threat detection is enabled on the SQL Server
+   C) Connection strings are regenerated
-   D) Connection strings are regenerated
+   D) Threat detection is enabled on the SQL Server

 5. What must be supplied when creating the Azure SQL Server using PowerShell?
-   A) A Log Analytics Workspace ID
+   A) Administrator credentials
    B) A network security group
-   C) Administrator credentials
+   C) A SQL script file
-   D) A SQL script file
+   D) A Log Analytics Workspace ID

 6. Why is `Get-Credential` used before creating the SQL Server?
    A) To retrieve a private key for the workspace
-   B) To generate an MFA token
+   B) To validate the server name
    C) To securely prompt for and store the SQL admin login
-   D) To validate the server name
+   D) To generate an MFA token

 7. Which Azure SQL feature restricts public access while allowing internal VNet traffic only?
    A) Server firewall rules
    B) Private Endpoint
-   C) Defender for SQL
+   C) Geo-replication
-   D) Geo-replication
+   D) Defender for SQL

 8. What does the `RequestedServiceObjectiveName "S0"` parameter do during database creation?
-   A) Sets encryption level to Standard
+   A) Applies masking to system views
-   B) Applies masking to system views
+   B) Enables support for failover groups
    C) Defines performance tier for compute and storage
-   D) Enables support for failover groups
+   D) Sets encryption level to Standard

 9. What cmdlet replaces the deprecated `Set-AzSqlServerThreatDetectionPolicy`?
-   A) Enable-AzSqlThreatProtection
+   A) Update-AzSqlServerAdvancedThreatProtectionSetting
-   B) Update-AzSqlServerAdvancedThreatProtectionSetting
+   B) Set-AzSqlServerSecurityAlert
-   C) Set-AzSqlServerSecurityAlert
+   C) Enable-AzSqlThreatProtection
    D) Add-AzThreatDetectionBinding

 10. Why is selecting the correct subscription at the beginning of the lab important?
    A) It speeds up provisioning time
-   B) It applies a resource lock to the group
+   B) It links all resources to a managed disk
-   C) It ensures resources are created in an accessible, authorized context
+   C) It applies a resource lock to the group
-   D) It links all resources to a managed disk
+   D) It ensures resources are created in an accessible, authorized context

 <!-- ------------------------- ------------------------- -->

-### Answers
+#### Answers

-1. **C** - It restricts network access to specific IP ranges
+1. **A** – It restricts network access to specific IP ranges
    *Firewall rules control which IPs are allowed to reach the Azure SQL endpoint.*

-2. **C** - To store and centralize audit logs
+2. **B** – To store and centralize audit logs
    *The Log Analytics workspace is used to collect and store diagnostic logs.*

-3. **C** - Entra ID administrator
+3. **C** – Entra ID administrator
    *This identity is assigned at the server level to allow Azure AD-based login.*

-4. **C** - Threat detection is enabled on the SQL Server
+4. **D** – Threat detection is enabled on the SQL Server
    *This cmdlet turns on Microsoft Defender for SQL at the server level.*

-5. **C** - Administrator credentials
+5. **A** – Administrator credentials
    *Admin login and password are required when provisioning a SQL server.*

-6. **C** - To securely prompt for and store the SQL admin login
+6. **C** – To securely prompt for and store the SQL admin login
    *Get-Credential collects and passes login info securely to the cmdlet.*

-7. **B** - Private Endpoint
+7. **B** – Private Endpoint
    *Private Endpoints remove public IP exposure and route traffic through the VNet.*

-8. **C** - Defines performance tier for compute and storage
+8. **C** – Defines performance tier for compute and storage
    *S0 specifies a standard tier with specific DTU and storage limits.*

-9. **B** - Update-AzSqlServerAdvancedThreatProtectionSetting
+9. **A** – Update-AzSqlServerAdvancedThreatProtectionSetting
    *This cmdlet replaced the older threat detection policy command.*

-10. **C** - It ensures resources are created in an accessible, authorized context
+10. **D** – It ensures resources are created in an accessible, authorized context
    *Without switching to the correct subscription, permissions and visibility may block deployment.*